top of page

 [Your name]

-1. Consult your contract - Before you take any action, review your contract to ensure you’re within your rights to terminate the relationship.
+Consult your contract - Before you take any action, review your contract to ensure you’re within your rights to terminate the relationship.
 Check if there’s a clause that outlines the circumstances under which either party can terminate the contract.
+Don't have a contract in place?
+Let's get you legally legit!
+You can grab an attorney drafted contract HERE (Make sure to use code ONEAL20 for 20% off!!).

-6. Don't apologize - You haven't done anything wrong.
-Sometimes, as services providers, we can get sucked into an employee-employer relationship with out clients.
+Don't apologize - Sometimes, as services providers, the freelancer-client relationship morphs into more of an employee-employer relationship.
 This has happened to me before, and it took me almost two years to realize that I felt like I had to be on call and available to do anything my client wanted, even if it was outside the scope of our contract.
 It took my husband saying, "you know, she's not your boss" for me to kind of snap out of it and realize that this was MY business and I should be able to run it in a way that feels right for me, without apology.